 Why Apache Solr?

 Search is one aspect of big data that everyone can relate to.
 We’ve come to expect that when we type text into a box and click “search,” we’ll get the results we’re looking for in a fraction of a second.
 That’s true whether you’re shopping online for the perfect pair of hiking boots, using your smartphone to get directions to the appointment that started five minutes ago, searching anxiously for the right specialist for a seriously ill child or needing the latest KPIs for the report due at five o’clock.
-With its distributed scalability, high performance and ability to handle virtually any type of data, no search solution does a better job of tackling today’s diverse enterprise search requirements than Apache Solr.
+With its distributed scalability, high performance and ability to handle virtually any type of data, no search solution does a better job of easily tackling today’s diverse enterprise search requirements than DataStax Enterprise with integrated search.

 - Robust full-text search and hit highlighting